View from a Bridge

-"View from a Bridge" is a song by English singer Kim Wilde, released internationally as the second single from her second album, Select (1982).
+"View from a Bridge" is a song by the English singer Kim Wilde, released internationally as the second single from her second album, Select (1982).
 The song tells the story of a girl committing suicide by jumping off a bridge after finding her lover with another girl.
 It was number 1 in Europarade Hitrank and a top 10 hit in several European countries and in Australia.
 A faster version with a dance beat was released in 2006 on Never Say Never.